onomondo/nrf-softsim/README.md

 `mem.h`/`heap_port.c` can now optionally be used to implement custom allocators - i.e. `k_malloc()  ` to avoid conflict with stdc heap pools.
 We default to `k_malloc()/k_free()`

+## planned changes
+- Profile size can be decreased even further by tweaking the softsim core a bit.
+This unfortunately means that the current `template` has to be reworked as internal format changes.
+All softsim profile data is currently storred as hex and is internally parsed to uint8.
+By omitting this step we can introduce performance gains, reduction in code size and half the space required for the profile.

+- All authentication can be done with the crypto engine as backend.
+This means that keys on provisioning should be written to the HUK directly.
+This also adrresses security concerns and will probably introduce some optimization in terms of execution speed and code size.

 ### The template profile
 Included is now a 'default' profile.
 This contains everything that is common to SoftSIMs.
 The personalization is done with call to `int nrf_sofsim_provision(uint8_t * profile, size_t len);`